louis-tru/quark/docs/RENDERING.md

 - It does not automatically require a new command buffer.
 - Use a new command buffer only when ordering/ownership makes it necessary.
 - Prefer generated shader indices (`shader.fragment.*`, `shader.bufferIndex`) over fixed slot numbers.
-- Metal blur/read/output code is under active migration; inspect current code before assuming it matches GL behavior.
+- Metal implements the main GL-aligned clip/blur/read/output paths, but visual validation is still useful for difficult combinations and edge cases.

 ## Texture And Image Lifecycle